emordiuche/github-slideshow/_posts/0000-01-02-emordiuche.md

 layout: slide
 title: "Welcome to Uche's second slide!"
 ---
-This is Uche's Awesome slide.
+This is Uche's Awesome slide :tada
 Use the left arrow to go back!